canonical/tmate-ssh-server-operator/README.md

 deploying and managing [Tmate self-hosted server](https://tmate.io/).
 Tmate is an open source terminal multiplexer, providing instant terminal sharing capabilities.

-Tmate is a terminal multiplexer that allows remote terminal sharing.
-It enables users to share their terminal session with other users over the internet, allowing them to collaborate, provide technical support, or demonstrate commands and procedures in real-time.
+Tmate enables users to share their terminal session with other users over the internet, allowing them to collaborate, provide technical support, or demonstrate commands and procedures in real-time.

-This charm provides the tmate-ssh-server service, and when paired with the tmate client provides self-hosted ssh relay server.
+This charm provides a tmate-ssh-server service, and when paired with the tmate client provides a self-hosted ssh relay server.

 For DevOps and SRE teams, this charm will make operating self hosted tmate-ssh-server simple and